 Exhibits telling the story of the Mississippi River and the impact it had on the surrounding community are displayed at the center.
 Interpretive programs are offered year round with activities focusing on the Mississippi River.

-Activities: A bicycle/walking trail extends along the entire length of the park.
+A bicycle/walking trail extends along the entire length of the park.
 Bridges on both end connect to east bank trails.
 The park also has a picnic area and shelters, a wading pool and areas that are being restored to native prairie.
-A heron rookery can be seen on a mid-river island in the southern portion of the park.
+A heron rookery once occupied an island just downstream from the visitor center, but it was devastated by a tornado that also hit north Minneapolis in May of 2011.
+The surviving herons moved the rookery downstream to other islands near Marshall Terrace Park while others moved upstream to an existing rookery at Coon Rapids Dam Regional Park.